lifeisstillgood/softwaremind/docs/chapters/philosophy/why.rst

 ================================

+Something about tech needing to be for the 100% not the majority only - http://www.cracked.com/article_24934_5-ways-technology-can-unintentionally-become-racist.html

 Whilst my daughter usually asks "Why are you singing like that?" (the answer to which is "I am tone deaf darling") there is a simpler reason for writing a site like this - I have reached the age where Homer Simpson is becoming a model of